nutchanonj/nutchanonj.github.io/pages/8_CUEE_courses_review/8_CUEE_courses_review.md

 ![Chulalongkorn University](chula-1.jpg)
 *Chulalongkorn University (Photo by myself)*

+You might want to read the [study guide](/2022/12/30/cuee-study-guide.html) first.

 This review does not emphasize on how the professors teach each subject.
 The review summarize why we should learn on this topic, and how can it be applied to subsequent courses.
 The review also includes the workload of each course so you can decide how many credits you want to register in each semester.

 Three metrics are given: